shan-emacs/emacs-packages-mirrors/melpa/org-superstar-readme.txt

     from vision
   + applying a custom face to the header bullet
   + applying a custom face to the leading bullets
+  + making inline tasks (see org-inlinetask.el) more fancy by:
-  + using double-bullets for inline tasks (see org-inlinetask.el)
+    - using double-bullets for inline tasks
+    - applying a custom face to the marker star of inline tasks
+    - using a special bullet for the marker star
+    - introducing an independent face for marker stars
   + (optional) using special bullets for TODO keywords
 * Prettifying org plain list bullets by:
   + replacing each bullet type (*, + and -) with UTF-8 bullets